How to restore your Mac to a previous date

 - Shut Down your Mac.

-The rest of the process differs depending on whether you have an Intel or an Apple Silicon Mac.
+The rest of the process differs depending on whether you have an Intel-based Mac or a Mac with Apple silicon.

 - Press the power button and hold down Command-R.